xplicit/Chromatron/Documents/registering_url_schemes.md

 # Registering Url Schemes

-Chromely centralizes and control all url requests via a url scheme.
-A registered url determines what Chromely does with it.
+Chromatron centralizes and control all url requests via a url scheme.
+A registered url determines what Chromatron does with it.
 An unregistered scheme will follow default behavior or a behavior pre-programmed by the developer.

 There are [4 types](https://github.com/chromelyapps/Chromely/blob/master/src/Chromely.Core/Infrastructure/UrlSchemeType.cs) of schemes
 - Resource